Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Case study: necking of a uniaxial tensile specimen

 \section{Case study: necking of a uniaxial tensile specimen}

-We demonstrate the utility of the governing equations by applying them to a strain field output by a finite element simulation (solving the forward problem).
-This ensures the assumptions are correct and allows us to validate the stress computed, by comparing it to the stress output by the finite element simulation.
-We consider a tensile test conducted on a two-dimensional sample, inspired by typical tensile tests of ductile sheet metal where DIC is readily available.
-In a real experiment, the sample will typically deform with a relatively constant gauge cross-section, a diffuse neck will then develop, then a localized neck will form and the sample will fracture \cite{Ghosh1974}.
-As we conduct only two-dimensional simulation, we exclude simulation of localized necking.
-Assessing our algorithm on this problem will demonstrate the approach on a problem where (i) the effects of finite deformation are significant, and (ii) there are both elasto-plastically and elastically deforming regions.
-Furthermore, the problem is of practical importance for obtaining the constitutive equations for a sheet metal.
+The governing equations are applied to a strain field output by a finite element simulation.
+This allows us to validate the equations by comparing the computed stress field to that output by the finite element simulation.
+We refer to the finite element simulation as the forward problem, and solving the derived system of equations as the inverse problem.
+We consider a tensile test conducted on a two-dimensional sample, inspired by typical tensile tests of ductile sheet metal where DIC data is readily available.
+In a real experiment, the sample will typically deform with a relatively constant cross-section, a diffuse neck will then develop, a localized neck will form, and the sample will fracture \cite{Ghosh1974}.
+As we only conduct a two-dimensional simulation, we exclude simulation of localized necking which is inherently three dimensional.
+Applying the equations and the numerical algorithm discussed below will demonstrate the approach when (i) the effects of finite deformation are significant, and (ii) there are both elasto-plastically and elastically deforming regions.
+Furthermore, the problem is of practical importance for obtaining the constitutive equations of a sheet metal at high strains.